 Domestic violence, as the phrase is commonly understood, is prohibited in Islam; a woman has the right to not be abused by her husband.
 This is the general rule; Islam does not tolerate cruelty and injustice toward anyone, whether man, woman, child or even animal.
 But verse 4:34 establishes an exception in the matter of authority and discipline in a household.
 The point of this verse is the establishment of a certain type of order within an Islamic household.

 In the West, law enforcement is the job of the police; they are given the right to use violence when necessary to carry out this job.
-Islam creates a second law enforcement jurisdiction that is non-existent in the West, that of the family, with the power of policing given to a husband (rather than a police force) within this internal family jurisdiction (later on I will discuss why this power is given to men rather than women).
+Islam creates a second law enforcement jurisdiction that is non-existent in the West, that of the family, with the power of policing given to a husband (rather than a police force) within this internal family jurisdiction (later on I will discuss possible reasons for why this power is given to men rather than women).

 Similar to the police, men are not allowed to abuse this authority.
 Police brutality and husband brutality can both be severely punished by the law.
 Verse 4:34 gives a man the authority to police his household.
 If his wife is about to do something highly damaging, such as trying to invite a lover into the house, he has the right to sternly warn her to stop and to use force against her if she does not.